Mikoyan-Gurevich I-220: Operational history

 The first I-220 prototype was rolled out at Khodynka in June 1943.
 The aircraft made its first flight in July 1943 piloted by A. P. Yakimov.
 Test pilots found the aircraft to have favorable performance, save for the low-altitude rating for the AM-38F engine.
 The second prototype, powered by the AM-39 engine and fitted with all four cannons, each with 100 rounds, was rolled out in July 1943.
 Factory flight testing of the second prototype was conducted between July and August 1943 before being handed over to the Soviet Air Forces (VVS).
 The VVS conducted further flight testing between 14 and 24 July 1944, ending when the aircraft suffered an engine failure.
 Meanwhile, the first prototype was fitted with an AM-39 engine.
 Flight testing with the new engine was conducted between January and August 1944.

 Flight testing of the improved I-221 began on 2 December 1943, with Yakimov at the controls on its first flight, and ended when the aircraft was damaged beyond repair in a belly landing.
 The similar I-222 rolled out on 23 April 1944 and was first flown with its original three-bladed propeller on 7 May of that year by test pilot A. I. Zhukov.
 Shortly after testing began, the three-bladed propeller was replaced by a four-bladed unit.
-During testing the I-222 was found to have the best high-altitude performance of all Samolet A variants, as well as the best service ceiling of any Allied piston-engined fighter, though at low altitudes it was slower than the other Samolet A versions.
+During testing the I-222 was found to have the best high-altitude performance of all Samolyot A variants, as well as the best service ceiling of any Allied piston-engined fighter, though at low altitudes it was slower than the other Samolyot A versions.
 The VVS assigned the designation MiG-7 for the production version of the I-222, but by 1944 the need for a high-altitude fighter was no longer urgent and no production aircraft were ordered.

 The I-224 was rolled out in September 1944 and flight testing began on 20 October with Yakimov at the controls.
 The aircraft was lost when the supercharger disintegrated, leading to an engine fire which caused Yakimov to bail out.
 The I-225 made its first flight on 21 July 1944, once again with Yakimov piloting, and over the next two days it had completed 15 flights before suffering an engine failure which resulted in the loss of the aircraft.
 The second I-225 had a brief flight test period beginning on 14 March 1945, during which it proved to be the second-fastest Soviet piston-engined fighter, second only to the VK-108-powered Yakovlev Yak-3.